-- Including clearly defined requirements in subgrant agreements. - Supporting technical assistance/training on how apprenticeships, state employment programs and community college programs function.
-NBO may host informational webinars, workshops, or working sessions. - Advocating for certification and credentialling to meet broadband industry specific needs. - Recognizing outstanding performance/programming. - Providing centralized resource sharing. - Help facilitate contacts among providers who have similar training needs to collaborate on solutions by regularly attending local career fairs, incentivizing employee referrals, and creating scholarships for apprenticeship program for targeted functional areas like broadband network architects, surveyors/locators, or digital navigators.
+- Supporting technical assistance/training on how apprenticeships, state employment programs and community college programs functions.
+NBO may host informational webinars, workshops, or working sessions. - Advocating for certification and credentialling to meet broadband industry specific needs. - Recognizing outstanding performance/programming. - Providing centralized resource sharing.

+- Help facilitate contacts among providers who have similar training needs to collaborate on solutions by regularly attending local career fairs, incentivizing employee referrals, and creating scholarships for apprenticeship program for targeted functional areas like broadband network architects, surveyors/locators, or digital navigators.
 NBO will collaborate with its workforce partners to identify appropriate curriculum partners so that trainees may qualify for certifications and apprenticeships most needed by entities that hire. - Seek feedback from employers, education and training providers, the public workforce system, unions and worker organizations, and CBOs that may have relevant data or provide existing programs that could benefit NBO or its partners in the development of workforce programs.